Sex Toy Reviews

 November 3rd, 2011

-FunWares was kind enough to send me the VR-4.
-This marks the third Vanity by Jopen rabbit that I’ve tried and the third that I didn’t like.
+The VR-4 marks the third Vanity by Jopen rabbit that I’ve tried and the third that I didn’t like.
 All the shapes are just slightly different enough that I find it hard to figure out which would work for me.
 The Vr.
 6 was extremely rigid.
 Like Lelo’s Ina, it was a little pinchy.. but I liked the vibrations.

 The Jopen #4 actually differs in that the neck of the shaft is quite flexible so you can experiment a little more with positions.
 This means it may work better for a variety of users.. or so I’d guess.
 The head of the shaft is a rigid silicone, however, so you can still get pressure where you need it.

 The shaft is also more angular, too.
 First, it curves backward to accommodate the pubic bone.
-Then is curves forward, toward the G-spot.
+Then it curves forward toward the G-spot.
 The very tip curves very slightly back once more.
 In use, it really presses up against the G-spot.
 This is good for squirting — I did a lot — and makes me feel fuller but the angle isn’t so good for thrusting.
 I find myself having to be a little more careful. #4 provides direct stimulation in the way that’s best for users who like to hold a vibrator against their G-spot.
 The angles make the 3.5″x 1.5″ shaft feel much larger than it is, in my experience.
 My cervix is a little unhappy.

 The insertable portion runs on its own motor that is powered by a single button.
 I’ve described that in detail here so I won’t do it again.
 I like it but I’m not used to it.
 Every time I reach for a Jopen toy, I have to relearn the buttons.
 Unless CEN plans to make all its toys operate in this manner, I think maybe it should consider not reinventing the wheel.

 The clitoral arm is also more flexible.
-It doesn’t seem to have the motor right in it but just under it so the vibrations here are weaker than I recall the Vr 6.
+It doesn’t seem to have the motor right in it but just under it, so the vibrations here are weaker than I recall the Vr 6.
 The silicone provides a firm but flexible stimulation that I would like, except the arms just too damned short for me.
 It measures just over an inch long and is about 4/5″ wide.
 It probably wouldn’t provide the broad pressure I like if it did reach, though.
 The clitoral stimulator gets its own button.
 See above for my thoughts.

 Like the other toys in the line, this toy is rechargeable (there’s a light on the toy itself to indicate status) and comes with the adapter and a super large storage bag.
 I mentioned it before, but it’s so stretchy that it’s almost unwieldy.
 I’m not a fan.
 Jopen vibes are all waterproof, made of non-porous silicone and not compatible with silicone lubes.

 The flexibility is the strongest feature of the Vanity by Jopen #4.
-I like how it creates more room for the pubic bone, too but it does so in a way that presses toward the back vaginal wall and I don’t like that so much.
+I like how it creates more room for the pubic bone, too, but it does so in a way that presses toward the back vaginal wall, and I don’t like that so much.
 If you want a decently powered vibrator and think that this one will fit your proportions, you could do much worse.

 1 Comment